alces-software/metalware/docs/design/04-asset-records.md

 being saved to the final location in `/var/lib/metalware/assets`.
 See `Editing` for more details on this process.

 In short, the validation will occur when the file is saved.
-This means the initial "templates" do not need to be valid `YAML`.
-Be careful of the file extension as it might not be `.yaml` (see issues).
+Currently the template file must be valid `YAML`.
+Blank fields will therefore need to be represented with `nill`.

 As this is a new record, the `type` is required for the command.
 This tells `metalware` which "template" should be used.
 The templates should be stored